 Appliances are not the only things covered.
 Flooring and window treatments are also protected.
 Garages, built-ins, and wood are also on the list.

 Personal items such as clothing and electronics are part of the insurance coverage as long as you have Contents coverage.
 Different policies will take care of personal items up to a specific amount.
+Be sure you get started on your home inventory via our mobile app so you are prepared, just in case.

 What Does Flood Insurance Not Cover?